nagydani/seedling/seed/README.md

 associated with it.
 This comes in handy, for example, when two computations call each other.

-The compiler mode behavior changes (see later) must be added after the `postpone` statement, not the postponed definition.
+The compile mode behavior changes (see later) must be added after the `postpone` statement, not the postponed definition.
 The postponed definition itself begins with the word `{::` (pronounced *"colon-colon"*) with a